Deterministic nuclear spin squeezing and squeezing by continuous measurement using vector and tensor light shifts: Derivation of a model Hamiltonian

 with $\delta_c = \omega_c - \omega$ the empty cavity detuning. $\tilde{\delta}$ represents the cavity detuning in the presence of large spin atoms for the polarized field $x$ that is injected into the cavity (see \eqref{a_x_st}); as for $\delta_B(k)$, it is the sum of a Zeeman shift and a light shift.
 In the first two terms of \eqref{hamiltencadre}, we have introduced the vector coupling constant $\Omega_V$ and the tensor coupling constant $\Omega_T$:

 We also introduce the ratio of the two couplings, which will be decisive in the following:

+This parameter $\epsilon$, determined by the atomic structure and atom-light detuning, can be positive or negative.
+As we show however in section \ref{sec:determ}, squeezing only exists in the case $\epsilon >0$.
 In the first two terms of the Hamiltonian \eqref{hamiltencadre}, we recognize a term of vector origin describing the Faraday effect, to which is added a second term of tensor origin that does not commute with the first.
 The tensor term $X X_c$ comes from the operator $T_{xy} \, S_y$.
 In other words, near the polarized state, the atomic collective operator corresponding to the one-particle operator $f_{x} f_{y} + f_{x} f_{y}$ acts on the same atomic mode as $F_z$.
 Also, by carefully choosing the cavity detuning and the magnetic field to obtain $\tilde{\delta} = \alpha^tnf(f-1/2) \, , \, \delta_B(1) = 0$, the final model Hamiltonian can be summarized by the first two terms of \eqref{hamiltencadre}:

 Thus, only the first atomic bosonic mode couples to the $y$ mode in the cavity.
 The other atomic modes are decoupled from the light.\footnote{Note that compared to \cite{Polzik2024_multimode}, our model Hamiltonian couples only the first atomic mode to light because we take a polarized state as the atomic reference state.}